Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

 \begin{definition}[Specification error] $\seri = \poi{\Z} - \poexi{\exoi}$. \end{definition}

-The assumption that the exposures are correctly specified is the same as assuming that the specification errors are zero with probability one.
+The assumption that the exposures are correctly specified is the same as assuming that the specification errors are zero with probability one for all units.
 This insight suggests a way to weaken the assumption.
 Rather than assuming that the specification errors are zero, it may be sufficient to ensure that they are small, or perhaps only that they are sufficiently controlled in some other way.
-This is the approach explored in this paper.

-Small specification errors are indeed sufficient to achieve consistency, but such a condition is unnecessarily strong.
+Small specification errors are indeed sufficient to precisely estimate exposure effects, but such a condition is unnecessarily strong.
 Instead, the critical aspect is the dependence of errors between units.
-The subsequent section shows that consistency is achieved if the dependence averaged over all pairs of units diminishes as the sample grows.
-The relevant pair-wise dependence concept is captured by $\E{\seri\serj \given \exoi, \exoj}$.
-However, this quantity may not provide much intuition about the sources of the dependence, and the remainder of this section explores a decomposition of this dependence measure that may be easier to interpret.
+There are several ways to formalize this dependence.
+The route explored here is to measure the dependence by the expectation of the product of two units' specification errors conditional on the event that the units are assigned the same exposure: $\E{\seri\serj \given \exoi = \exoj = \exe}$.
+The expectation is defined to be zero if the event $\exoi = \exoj = \exe$ has probability zero.
+The overall dependence is captured by the following quantity.